Can Personal Loans Be a Viable Alternative to Student Loans for Higher Education Costs?

 • Private Loans: Rates and terms vary, a credit check is required, and less flexible repayment options

 When it comes to interest rates, private student loans might carry lower rates compared to personal loans, and federal student loans usually offer the lowest rates.
-It’s important to visit your financial aid office and exhaust federal loan options before considering a personal loan or private student loan due to the potential benefits such as deferment and lower interest rates.
+It’s important to visit your financial aid office, compare repayment options using a student loan calculator, and exhaust federal loan options before considering a personal loan or private student loan due to the potential benefits such as deferment and lower interest rates.

 Strategies for Financing Your Education